Victoria (novel)

 Victoria (Victoria.
 En kjærlighedshistorie, 1898) is a novel by Knut Hamsun.

 Overview

-A miller's son, Johannes, falls in love with the daughter of a wealthy landowner, Victoria.
-The novel follows them through adolescence, as Johannes struggles with the social hierarchy and becomes a successful author, and Victoria is forced into marrying Otto, a lieutenant, to save the troubled family economy.
+The story is about Johannes, the son of a miller, who falls in love with Victoria, the daughter of a rich landowner.
+The novel follows their lives as they grow up.
+Johannes struggles with class differences and later becomes a successful writer.
+Victoria, because of her family’s money problems, is forced to marry Otto, a lieutenant.

 A lyrical excursion into unconsummated love, love that is described memorably as Blood and Blossoms.

 Hamsun later named his daughter "Victoria", after the novel.